blitzkerby/xolo-diary/02 - obsidian/Update Log/2024-06-18 Overhauled UI Design.md

 > I’ve found out there is a Japanese festival called Ochugen and Oseibo where people exchange gifts wrapped very colorful decorative paper called a noshi.
 >
-> Maybe every note every should try to follow a similar asthetic.
+> Maybe every note every should try to follow a similar aesthetic.
 >
 > I also don’t know Japanese, but Gemini provided a really good slogan:
 >